 “Goals are the fuel in the furnace of achievement”. – Brian Tracy

-Where will your game be at the end of 2015?
+Where will your game be at the end of the New Year?
 Why is it important to think about this now?
-The best players I’ve worked with have always set very specific goals each year.
-This article will show you why you need goals and how to determine what they should be to drive your game forward to new highs in 2015.
-Let’s build you a plan for success!
+The best players and most successful people I know set very specific goals each year.
+This article will show you why you need goals and how to determine what they should be to drive your game forward to new highs.

 Why is goal setting important?